mortcanty/SARDocker/README.md

  where *your_image_directory* is the path to your SAR data.
  3. Point your browser to
     __localhost:433__
+ 4. If asked for a password, enter 'mort'
- 4. Click on the tutorial, or open a new notebook with __New/Python 2__.
+ 5. Click on the <a href="http://mortcanty.github.io/src/tutorialsar.html"> tutorial</a>, or open a new notebook with __New/Python 2__.